 The Troy Historical Society

 The Society welcomes new Villagers!
-Click here for membership information or to volunteer at the Village.
+Click here for membership information.

 The Troy Historical Society activates discovery and cultivates life-long exploration of history by sharing and preserving heritage through creative, meaningful experiences that engage the community.